Pre-Departure Requirements - January Term

 Due by October 1st

-First Program Deposit - For students invoiced by IAU directly for the program deposit, your nonrefundable deposit of $750 is due at the time that you submit your initial application (on or before October 1st).
+First Program Deposit - For students invoiced by IAU directly for the program deposit, your deposit of $750 is due at the time that you submit your initial application (on or before October 1st).
+Please see our financial policies for details on refunds.
 Applications will not be considered complete or submitted for review until the deposit has been received.

 Copy of Passport - Please complete the passport form and submit a scan or photo of your passport through your MyIAU portal.
 Please note that for all IAU programs your passport must adhere to the following guidelines: it must be in good condition, with a date of expiration at least 6 months after the end of your stay in the Schengen area (Europe), and issued within the past 10 years and containing at least 2 blank pages.